alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 ```

 The "Status" line is there to help catch typos.
-When you make one (which is an everyday occurance
+When you make one (which happens all the time
-in programming) it'll show you the problem
+in programming) it'll show you the problem.
+Compare
-so you can fix it.
+it against the code in the example to figure
+out how to correct it.

-After you've run it, use the navigation below to
+Once you've run the code and seen the result, use the
-move to the next one.
+navigation below to move to the next page.